-Note 15: COVID-19 Pandemic and CARES Act Funding
+Note 13: COVID-19 Pandemic and the Coronavirus Aid, Relief and Economic Security Act (CARES Act) Funding

 On March 11, 2020, the World Health Organization designated the SARS-CoV-2 virus and the incidence of COVID-19 as a global pandemic.
 Patient volumes and the related revenues were significantly affected by COVID-19, as various policies were implemented by federal, state and local governments in response to the pandemic that led many people to remain at home and forced the closure of or limitations on certain businesses, as well as suspended elective procedures by healthcare facilities.